JLupanow/new-site/_projects/2020-11-Task-Analysis-App-for-Neurodiverse-Users.md

 * **Never lower the bar for your design just because the competing designs aren't great.** Neurodiverse users appreciate good looking, user friendly apps just like anyone else.
 * **Don't jump straight to mockups.** Taking the time to check out the competition and really flesh out the use cases ensured that the mockups would be on target.
 Skipping those steps would have been a disservice to the client and the end users.

-**Thank you for reading.
+<div class="thank-line">Thank you for reading.
 If you are interested in my work, reach out.
-I’d love to learn about your company and see how I can help!**
+I’d love to learn about your project and see how I can help!</div>

 <a href="#" class="cta button--fill contact-trigger js-contact">Get in Touch</a>